migrx-io/backedblock/README.md

   ├────────────────────────────────┤         ├────────────────────────────────┤
   │ prometheus (optional)          │         │ prometheus (optional)          │
   └────────────────────────────────┘         └────────────────────────────────┘
-   3+ nodes, one cluster                      3+ nodes, one isolated pool
 ```

-### Control-plane applications
+### Applications

-- **core** — a distributed application that joins nodes into a cluster, runs
+- **core** — the distributed application every node runs.
+It joins nodes into a
-  leader election, and keeps the cluster up.
-Depending on the node's role it
+  cluster, elects a leader, self-heals and keeps the cluster up.
+Each group of
+  nodes is a self-sufficient pool with its own membership and its own leader, and
+  does not depend on any other pool.
+- **plugins** — core extensions, each responsible for one piece of
-  spawns a different set of plugins: the management-operations API, the lifecycle
+  functionality.
+Depending on the node's role core spawns a different set of
-  of the data-plane components, or both.
+  them: management operations and the pool registry on a control-plane node,
+  volume lifecycle, QoS and the data path on a data-plane node.
+That set is the
+  only difference between the two roles.
 - **Cassandra** — the persistence layer for cluster metadata.
-- **HTTP/S API** — core exposes JSON RPC covering every cluster operation.
-It is
+- **HTTP/S API** — core exposes JSON RPC covering every cluster operation, the
-  the same surface for every caller: the CSI driver, your own automation, or a
+  same surface for every caller: the CSI driver, your own automation, or a person
-  person at a terminal.
+  at a terminal.
+It is also how a control-plane pool propagates management

-### Data-plane applications

-The same set of applications; only the plugin set differs.
-Each group of nodes is
-an **isolated, self-sufficient pool** — its own lifecycle, its own leader
-election, its own self-healing, and no dependency on any other pool.
-A
-control-plane pool talks to data-plane components over the same HTTP/S JSON RPC,
-propagating management commands downstream to the pools.
+  commands down to the data-plane pools.

 ### Metrics (optional)